 • Time management workshop

-• Networking and internship search workshops
+• Networking and summer experience search workshops

 Q: What is the time commitment for the internship?